Box dimension of stable sub-slices of fractal graphs over Anosov automorphisms: Kaplan, Mallet-Paret, and Yorke techniques

-where $\tilde{\sigma}=\sigma B^k$, so we are in the previous case. \end{proof} Although this condition may appear to be too technical, \citet{kaplan1984} proved that if $p$ is a $C^3$ function then $q$ will satisfy (H1) (see Proposition \ref{propositionH1} for our version in higher dimensions).
-So now that $g_\sigma$ is well defined, there are two possible cases: either 1) $g_\sigma=0$ for every $\sigma$, and in this case hypothesis (H1) ensures that $g(t)\equiv 0$ as shown in Proposition 2.2 from \citet{kaplan1984}, and, hence, that
+So now that $g_\sigma$ is well defined, there are two possible cases: either (1) $g_\sigma=0$ for every $\sigma$, or (2) there is a Fourier coefficient $g_\sigma \neq 0$.
+In case (1), hypothesis (H1) ensures that $g(t)\equiv 0$ as shown in Proposition 2.2 from \cite{kaplan1984}, hence,

-This ensures that $f$ is $C^1$ by a similar argument as in Proposition \ref{dim1} (see Lemma 2.1 in \cite{kaplan1984}); or 2) there is a Fourier coefficient $g_\sigma \neq 0$ and it can be used to ensure the existence of $C_1>0$ such that
+which ensures that $f$ is $C^1$ by a similar argument as in Proposition \ref{dim1} (see Lemma 2.1 in \cite{kaplan1984}).
+In case (2), $g_\sigma \neq 0$ can be used to ensure the existence of $C_1>0$ such that

 for every interval $J$ with $L=\text{length}(J)$ small enough.
 Indeed, the following proposition is the main step in proving this.

 \begin{proposition}[Proposition 2.5 in \cite{kaplan1984}] Given a continuous real function $\gamma(t)$, let